ZionClouds/ZionAIMedFlow-v2/README.md

 Additionally, the project includes:

-- Sample product and customer data for rapid prototyping, facilitating quick demonstrations and iterative development.
+-  product and customer data for rapid prototyping, facilitating quick demonstrations and iterative development.
-- Sample datasets and custom evaluators, enabling agencies to fine-tune solutions for specific use cases.
+-  datasets and custom evaluators, enabling agencies to fine-tune solutions for specific use cases.
 - Seamless integration with Azure AI Search, ensuring efficient indexing and retrieval of critical documents while maintaining compliance with federal data security standards.
 These features empower federal teams to prototype, deploy, and scale solutions rapidly, ensuring high-quality service delivery to citizens and stakeholders.

 ## Pre-requisites

-To deploy and explore the sample, you will need:
+To deploy and explore the Solution, you will need:

 1. An active Azure subscription - [Signup for a free account here](https://azure.microsoft.com/free/)
 1. Access to Azure OpenAI Services - [Learn about Limited Access here](https://learn.microsoft.com/legal/cognitive-services/openai/limited-access)